HarmonizedMRI/B0shimming/README.md

 The entire workflow, from data acquisition to field map estimation, uses open-source and vendor-neutral tools that are designed to ensure consistent and reproducible B0 shimming across sites and MRI scanner vendors.
+Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), which guarantees that low-level details of the acquisition sequence (e.g., the precise sequence timing, RF pulse shapes, etc) are identical across sites and vendor platforms.
-Specifically, data acquisition is based on [Pulseq](https://pulseq.github.io/), and data processing is done using code provided in this repository.
+In addition, all subsequent data processing is done using code provided in this repository, in a completely vendor-independent way.

 * **Robust field map estimation:**
 We estimate field maps in a robust way using the `b0map()` function from [MRIFieldmaps.jl](https://github.com/MagneticResonanceImaging/MRIFieldmaps.jl).

 * **Freedom to define the shim optimization critera**:
-The framework allows for nonlinear loss functions, and may be useful for exploring alternative shimming criteria (beyond least-squares) in the future.
+The framework allows for arbitrary (e.g., nonlinear) loss functions, and may be useful for exploring alternative shimming criteria (beyond least-squares) in the future.
 For example, the user may want to minimize root-mean-square (RMS) B0 inhomogeneity over a user-specified (not necessarily contiguous) 3D subvolume.